-We’re serious about transforming the South African film industry.
-About addressing its real shortage of management skills.
-About providing employment, developing enterprises and helping to meet targets set by different economic development initiatives like Accelerated and Shared Growth Initiative for South Africa (AsgiSA), The New Partnership for Africa’s Development (NEPAD) and Micro Economic Strategy for the Western Cape (MEDS).
+We’re serious about assisting in our own small way in the transformation of the South African film industry and addressing the real shortage of occupational, life and management skills and cultural diversity in South Africa.
+We are committed to transformation and further assisting in our own small way to level a very uneven, historic playing field by providing experiential learning opportunities, employment & career channelling, assisting with the development of entrepreneurs and enterprises and helping to meet & exceed B-BBEE targets and those set by different economic development initiatives like Accelerated and Shared Growth Initiative for South Africa (AsgiSA), The New Partnership for Africa’s Development (NEPAD) and Micro Economic Strategy for the Western Cape (MEDS).

-Experience has shown that transformation in the industry is most effective and sustainable through hands-on training and mentorship on actual productions.
+Experience has shown that transformation in the industry is most effective and sustainable through hands-on, experiential skills development and mentorship – combined where appropriate, with unit-standard aligned training - on actual local and international film, television & digital productions.

 EARN WHILE YOU LEARN

-On the F.I.L.M. mentorship programme, mentees (interns who are being trained and mentored) are paid while they are on production or working for production companies.
+On the F.I.L.M. programme, mentored interns and trainees receive a stipend and/or are remunerated while on production or working for production companies.

-This helps them to concentrate on gaining those vital skills on local and international productions with the support of – and under the supervision of – an experienced mentor.
-This way we ensure focused, effective and accelerated skills transfer.
+This helps them to concentrate on gaining those vital life and occupational skills on local and international productions with the support of – and under the supervision of – an experienced mentor.
+This way we ensure focused, effective skills transfer.

 A BLUEPRINT FOR CHANGE